-Winter is quickly approaching in Maryland and despite the ongoing Pandemic, people still need to go out to pick up medicine, buy groceries, and get other essential items.
+Winter is in full swing in Maryland and despite the ongoing Pandemic, people still need to go out to pick up medicine, buy groceries, and get other essential items.

 According to Insurance Business America, Maryland is ranked the 7th WORST state among drivers.